apallath/INDUSAnalysis/README.md

-# Analysis scripts for MD simulation post processing.
+# Analysis scripts for Dynamic INDUS MD simulation post processing.

 Install in editable state using pip: